Double Patenting in Canada

 How to Deal with Double Patenting Objections During The Patent Prosecution Process In Canada

 Applicants may choose to pursue a proactive strategy and take steps at the filing stage to reduce the odds of receiving a double patenting objection.
 For example, applicants may choose to consolidate claims from all related patent applications into a single patent application.
 By doing so, applicants may increase the likelihood of obtaining a lack of unity of invention objection by the examiner.
 In turn, this objection will enable the applicant to elect and proceed with a subset of claims, and subsequently file a divisional application for the remainder of the claims.
 The advantage of this divisional application is that it will not be subject to a double patenting objection by the Patent Office or by a court.
 Prior to October 3, 2022, excess claims fee only applied at the time of allowance, making it feasible for applicants to employ the above strategy without having to pay the excess claims fee.
 After October 3, 2022, excess claims fees apply when the number of claims by the applicant exceeds 20, at any time during the examination process.
-In other words, for applicants who choose to consolidate all the patent claims into a single application must pay excess claims fee if those claims exceed 20.
+In other words, applicants who choose to consolidate all the patent claims into a single application must pay excess claims fee if those claims exceed 20.

 Applicants who receive a double patenting objection during the prosecution process may choose to respond by amendment, argument or abandonment.
 Applicants could amend either one of the patent applications such that the overlapping subject matter is only claimed in one application.

-Alternatively, for an obvious-type double patenting objection, applicants may advance arguments that the earlier set of claims do not render the second, later set of claims obvious.
+Alternatively, for an obviousness-type double patenting objection, applicants may advance arguments that the earlier set of claims do not render the second, later set of claims obvious.
 An obviousness-type objection is likely to be raised where, for example, the second, later set of claims is merely an aspect or embodiment of the first application.
 However, as in the case of many pharmaceutical patent applications, a second patent application that relates to a selection invention is not per se invalid for double patenting.
 Selection patents applications, which typically identify an advantageous narrow species of compounds, are filed following a first patent claiming a broad class of compounds (i.e., genus of compounds).

 Another option is for applicants to abandon one of the two patent applications.